Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 You can now modify the [Survey flow](https://www.qualtrics.com/support/survey-platform/survey-module/survey-flow/survey-flow-overview/), change the general appearance of the survey...

-### STEP 5 : If you want to change something in your items configuration, go back to step 2 or 3.
+## STEP 5 : If you want to change something in your items configuration, go back to step 2 or 3.

 If you realize that you have some modifications to make to your trial configuration, you can go back to step 2 or 3 (depending on the modification).
 Note that exporting and importing the survey in the `.qsf` format will not affect the Survey Flow, or other settings you may have fixed manually.

+## Final note

+I hope this page will help you to gain some time if you have to use Qualtrics to build experiments in the future !